 Membership Secretary, Lee McArthur

 Lee McArthur and happy to be here!
-I am a seasoned educator, experienced school vice principal, and feet on the ground teacher / learner at heart.
+I am a seasoned educator, experienced school principal, and feet on the ground teacher / learner at heart.
 I have worked in the public system with all grades from K to 12.
 I have also been lucky to be a teacher at forest schools.

 As an educator I have continuously brought in local expertise and forged alliances with conservation authorities, community groups, local businesses, and funding organizations.
 These alliances are essential for the work.
 Together we plant trees, naturalize school yards, build outdoor spaces, facilitate outdoor experiences, deepen our learning and generally get children and youth outdoors and connected with nature.